kevinkorfmann/msprimeprime/README.md

 # msprimeprime
-A nanoGPT implementation for generating TMRCA data generated with msprime.
+A nanoGPT implementation for generating more TMRCA data simulated with msprime.

 Source:
 https://github.com/karpathy/build-nanogpt